All relationships take work. Whether we want personal or business ties, we know we have to ‘put ourselves out there’ to meet other people.

 If content marketing is supposed to build relationships, rather than sales, how can you tell it’s working?
 When do you know you are working too hard at content marketing for it to be worth it for you?

 A successful content marketing effort has a strategy.
 And it begins not with publishing, but with a though-out, written plan.
-The number one reason content marketing evangelist Neil Patel gives for content marketing failure is: Lack of a clear strategy.
+Here’s the #1 reason online for content marketing failure (says marketing expert Neil Patel): Lack of a clear strategy.
 “Publishing content is not a strategy.
 Content marketing strategy takes in the big picture of marketing — audience, revenue, profit, and brand.
 Deciding to have a blog and write articles is not a strategy.”

 Know Your Goals, Strategy, and What Numbers to Measure